YanaHrytsenko/determining_population_structure_from_k-mer_frequencies/README.md

 - You can find the outputs from this work in the 5_outputs directory.

 # Comparison with SNP clustering
-- Obtain SNPs and run fastSTRUCTURE for a comparison with the above approach using the scripts in the XX directory
+- Obtain SNPs and run fastSTRUCTURE for a comparison with the above approach using the scripts in the 6_empirical_data_SNPs_fastStructure directory

 # Software packages used
 - SAMtools (version 1.12)